11EJDE11/xna-cncnet-client/Docs/Fonts.md

 ## Recommended fonts

-For English text, [MozillaText-Bold.ttf](https://fonts.google.com/specimen/Mozilla+Text) provides a good match in style to the existing SpriteFont appearance.
+Due to our technical limitations, only a small subset of TTF/OTF fonts render well in the client.
+The recommendation does not mean other fonts are "bad" -- it's our rendering engine just happens to work better with certain font designs than others.

+For English text:
+- arial.ttf provided by Windows.
+It looks good after preprocessing at 14 px.
+- micross.ttf provided by Windows.
+It looks good after preprocessing at 14 px.
+- [MozillaText-Bold.ttf](https://fonts.google.com/specimen/Mozilla+Text).
+However, it looks worse after preprocessing, and without preprocessing it looks blurry, especially when the client scales.

 For CJK fallback, consider one of the following options:
 - [GNU Unifont](https://unifoundry.com/unifont/).
 It has broad Unicode coverage and has pixel-perfect rendering.
 It supports 16 px as the font size ONLY.
 Does not have bold/italic variants.
-- A Noto CJK font such as [NotoSansSC-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+SC) (Chinese), [NotoSansKR-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+KR) (Korean), or [NotoSansJP-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+JP) (Japanese).
 - The default Windows Chinese font, SimSum.
-It has pixel-perfect rendering on multiple sizes but you MUST follow the "Preprocess font files" instructions below to preprocess the font file before use.
+It has pixel-perfect rendering on multiple sizes (we recommend 14 pixel) but you MUST follow the "Preprocess font files" instructions below to preprocess the font file before use.
 Does not have bold/italic variants.
+- A Noto CJK font such as [NotoSansSC-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+SC) (Chinese), [NotoSansKR-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+KR) (Korean), or [NotoSansJP-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+JP) (Japanese).
+However, they look worse after preprocessing, and without preprocessing they look blurry, especially when the client scales.

 ## Examples